wepsim/wepsim/README.md

 ## Getting Started: Command Line

-+ The typical workflow consists in the following steps:

-   1 Run the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and print the final state:
++ From the command line it is possible to 'run' the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and print the final state:

 ```
 ./wepsim_node.sh run                   ep ./examples/ep/exampleMicrocodeS1E1.txt ./examples/ep/exampleCodeS1E1.txt